It's a New Day in Public Health.

 What determines when public swimming pools can remain open?

 Pool owners choose when their pools can be used.
 There are no required hours that a public swimming pool must be open.
 However, it cannot be open at night unless the pool and pool deck have proper lighting for the safety of patrons.
 The lighting above and below water must be approved by the local building department after a professional conducts a field test.
 Then, "night swimming approved" will be noted on the pool permit.
-State code defines night as 30 minutes before sunset to 30 minutes after sunrise.
+State code defines night swimming as 30 minutes before sunset to 30 minutes after sunrise.

 Pool hours must be posted on the rules sign.